Breakwater Expands Executive Team with the Additions of Darrick Geant and Joe Kaczorowski

-Alternative asset manager continues to build senior leadership ranks to support growth.
+Alternative asset manager, Breakwater, continues to build senior leadership ranks to support its growth.

-LOS ANGELES, October 2017 – Breakwater Management, LLC (“Breakwater”) is pleased to announce two senior hires, Darrick Geant as Managing Director and Joe Kaczorowski as Managing Director and Chief Financial Officer.
+Los Angeles, CA, USA., October 25, 2017 — Breakwater Management, LLC (“Breakwater”) is pleased to announce two senior hires, Darrick Geant as Managing Director and Joe Kaczorowski as Managing Director and Chief Financial Officer.
 Both Mr. Geant and Mr. Kaczorowski will serve on the firm’s investment committee.
 Based in Los Angeles, Breakwater is a private investment firm that specializes in direct debt and equity investments in leading lower middle market companies.
 Breakwater has been investing since 2009 through its Credit Opportunities Fund and co-investment vehicles.

 Mr. Geant is focused on the origination, execution and monitoring of Breakwater’s investments.
 Prior to joining Breakwater, Mr. Geant was a Managing Director at Goldman Sachs, where he co-led its middle market leveraged finance group.
 Prior to this, Mr. Geant worked at Barclays Capital, where he helped found the Los Angeles office and build the firm’s North American leveraged finance platform.
 Earlier in his career, Mr. Geant worked at DLJ/Credit Suisse as an investment banker focused on capital markets and advisory transactions.